When you are considering improving the patient experience for your practice, think about this story.

-- One of the two portly owners, who obviously love food too, and was seated behind the checkout counter, stood up to personally greet me.
+- One of the two portly owners, who obviously loves food too, and was seated behind the checkout counter, stood up to personally greet me.

 - Then within the next few minutes, she came out from behind the counter to start a conversation.

-How can you apply this same approach to turning patients into raving fans that send all their friends to your practice?
+How can you apply this same approach to turning patients into raving fans who send all their friends to your practice?

 1. Minimize Wait Times

-If you know them, greet the patient by name.
-If you don’t, ask them their name and how you can help.
-Then, take the important step of demonstrating an interest in them.
+If they are already a patient, have the front staff greet the patient by name.
+If they aren’t, ask for their name and how they can help.
+Then, whoever is speaking to the patient…take the important step of demonstrating an interest in them by starting a conversation.

 Instead of starting the patient experience with paperwork, first, help the patient get comfortable.